 During the early 1980s, analog cellular telephone systems were experiencing rapid growth in Europe, particularly in Scandinavia and the United Kingdom, but also in France and Germany.
 GSM (Global System for Mobile Communications) is a European digital communications standard which provides full duplex data traffic to any device fitted with GSM capability, such as a phone, fax or pager, at a rate of 9600 bps using the TDMA communications scheme.
+Mobile phones may be thought of as cordless phones with elaborate portable and base units.
 The Radio Interface is the interface between the mobile stations and the fixed infrastructure.
 The GSM System Architecture consists of three major interconnected subsystems that interact between themselves and with the users through certain network interfaces.
 The Subsystems are the Base Station Subsystems (BSS), Network and Switching Subsystem (NSS), and the Operation Support Subsystem (OSS).

-This thesis is aimed to examine Analysis of GSM system.
+This thesis is aimed to examine GSM Architecture parts separately and demonstrate the GSM network functions tasks.

-The thesis consists of the introduction, three chapters and conclusion.
+The thesis consists of the introduction, four chapters and conclusion.

 The Chapter 1 introduces first History of GSM, then continues with Services provided by GSM.
+Finally the Chronology of communication and wireless systems up to 1982 and the developments of GSM from 1982 until Todays are also given.